Yves-CHEN/DENTIST/README.md

 > \-\-num-iterations \<number of iterations\>

-Specifies the number of iterations in the DENTIST analysis (see Method).
+Specifies the number of iterations in the DENTIST analysis (see the Methods section of [our paper](#Citations)).
 A too large value will increase the computational costs and a too small value will increase the false discovery rate.
 We have experimented with this parameter and set a default value of 10 for a good trade-off.

 > \-\-delta-MAF \<threshold\>

 Specifies a threshold for variants with MAF differences between the GWAS summary and LD reference data set.
 This filter is not applied by default.
 The commonly used thresholds include 0.1 and 0.2.